Version 1.6 released.

 meaning it's free to use for both personal and commercial purposes.
 I believe in sharing but do accept donations via PayPal. :: INSTALLATION ::

-NOTE that Nightshade UV Editor is only compatible with Autodesk Maya 2012 and later (32/64 bit - Mac and Window).
+NOTE that Nightshade UV Editor is only compatible with Autodesk Maya 2012 and later (32/64 bit - Mac and Windows).
 Support for Maya 2011 and earlier has been discontinued and will not be re-implemented.
 Older versions of NSUV can be handed out on request though.
+NSUV for LT is impossible due to it’s lack of Python -support.

 1) Unzip the files from the zip file to your Maya user script directory.